katya-petrova/simple-crud-api/README.md

 ## how it works

-- **GET** /person or /person/${personId} should return status code 200 and all persons(or an empty array if threre are no persons)
+- **GET** /users or /users/${personId} should return status code 200 and all persons(or an empty array if threre are no persons)
-- **GET** /person/${personId}
+- **GET** /users/${personId}
- should return status code 200 person with corresponding personId should return status code 400 with error message if personId is invalid (or not uuid) should return status code 404 with error message if if there's no person with corresponding personId
+  should return status code 200 users with corresponding personId should return status code 400 with error message if personId is invalid (or not uuid) should return status code 404 with error message if if there's no users with corresponding personId

-- **POST** /person should return status code 200 and create a record about new person and store it in database (fields name, age and hobbies are **required**) if there're no required fields server should return status code 400 and corresponding message
+- **POST** /users should return status code 200 and create a record about new users and store it in database (fields name, age and hobbies are **required**) if there're no required fields server should return status code 400 and corresponding message

-- **PUT** /person/${personId} should update record about existing person and return status code 200 should return status code 400 with error message if personId is invalid (or not uuid) should return status code 404 with error message if if there's no person with corresponding personId
+- **PUT** /users/${personId} should update record about existing users and return status code 200 should return status code 400 with error message if personId is invalid (or not uuid) should return status code 404 with error message if if there's no users with corresponding personId

-- **DELETE** /person/${personId} should delete record about existing person from database should return status code 400 with error message if personId is invalid (or not uuid) should return status code 404 with error message if if there's no person with corresponding personId
+- **DELETE** /users/${personId} should delete record about existing users from database should return status code 400 with error message if personId is invalid (or not uuid) should return status code 404 with error message if if there's no users with corresponding personId

-## run tests

-1. npm run test